 How Schools Plan to Reopen in Every State

 Schools across the country have begun to reopen.
-Some students are already going for in-person classes, while others will be starting the new academic year online.
-While each school or school district has the final say about the method of reopening, state health departments have released different sets of guidelines — sometimes accused of being somewhat vague and confusing — for safely reopening schools.
+Some students are already going for in-person classes, while other schools are planning to start the new academic year online.
+While each school or school district has the final say about the method of reopening, state health departments have released different sets of guidelines for safely reopening schools — guidelines that have sometimes been criticized for being somewhat vague and confusing.

 The guidelines each state department has released are only a guidance and not a mandate.
 They offer advice on what schools should require from students, parents, and staff in order to prevent the transmission of the coronavirus.